statnihilist/terminal-search/README.md

 #### For firefox users -> firefox_branch
 #### For chrome users  -> chrome_branch

-A terminal app to search stuff online automatically and display a summary!
+A terminal app to search stuff online automatically on wikipedia and display a summary!

-Currently supported only for wikipedia.
-Functionality to be increased eventually.

 Requirements:
 1. Python 3.4+